mickamy/ios-showcase/try_xcodegen/README.md

 ## Add configuration file for XcodeGen

-Now we write down Xcode project configurations with `project.yml`, which is the file name and format `XcodeGen` expects.
+Now we write down Xcode project configurations with `project.yml`, which is the file name and the format `XcodeGen` expects.

 `$ touch project.yml`